-The St. Joseph City Council members are elected at-large serving the entire community and are empowered by Minnesota Statute.
-The City Council is a policy board whose authority includes: pass and enforce ordinances, establish public and administrative policies, create advisory boards and commissions, and manage the city's financial operations including preparing a budget, auditing expenditures, and transacting other city business as required by law.
+City Council members are elected to represent the entire community and are empowered by law to legislate citywide policy.
+This includes the authority to pass and enforce ordinances, establish public and administrative policies, create advisory boards and commissions, and mange the City's financial operations including preparing a budget, auditing expenditures, and transacting other City business as required by law.